AngelBiskupovic/FML_Competition2020/jfml2020_sample/README.md

     Training: MSE = 0.05370033
         Test: MSE = 0.09745144

-This result is for Category 1.
+This result is for Task 1.
 By refreshing the package, you will find the result files named "EBWR\_H2\_ite100\_train.csv" and "EBWR\_H2\_ite100\_test.csv" together with the xml file named "FML_EBWR.xml".

-To obtain the result for Category 2, you have to comment out the 69th line of "Main.java" and uncomment the 70th line.
+To obtain the result for Task 2, you have to comment out the 69th line of "Main.java" and uncomment the 70th line.

-    // static String outputName = "EBWR";   // Category 1
+    // static String outputName = "EBWR";   // Task 1
-    static String outputName = "DBWR_next";    // Category 2
+    static String outputName = "DBWR_next";    // Task 2

 Then, please execute again.
-You will obtain the following result.
+You will obtain the following result for Task 2.

     Training: MSE = 0.0010160558
         Test: MSE = 7.531748E-4

-The generated result files and xml file have different file names from Category 1.
+The generated result files and xml file have different file names from Task 1.

 If you use this sample for competition, please cite